Triv24/DSML-Notes/Notes/Python/Multithreading_and_multiprocessing_python.md

 ---

 ## What is a Thread?
-- Smallest unit of execution inside a process.
+- Unit of execution within a process.
+- single threaded process - one single thread running at a time.
+- multi-threaded process
 - Multiple threads run within the same process.
 - Threads share:
   - Code segment